 The management of harmful algal blooms (HABs) in New England has grown more challenging due to the emergence of New HAB species that can cause seafood poisoning and disrupt ecosystems.
 The Northeast HAB website was created as a regional resource that provides background information as well as access to bloom monitoring data and commentary, forecasting model products, and data collected by HAB sensors deployed throughout the region.

 Annual Alexandrium catenella blooms in the Gulf of Maine produce potent neurotoxins that accumulate in shellfish and cause Paralytic Shellfish Poisoning (PSP) in human consumers.
 NOAA NCCOS has developed Gulf of Maine Alexandrium catenella predictive models to better predict and monitor blooms of this species and and shellfish toxicity with the goal to minimize impacts to public health and coastal economies.
-Information for 2022 is posted HERE, and will be updated with 2023 information when available.Read More
+See the latest forecast HERE.Read More

-The next Gulf of Maine HAB Science Symposium will be held virtually in early 2023.
+The next Gulf of Maine HAB Science Symposium will be held in Portsmouth, NH on March 12-13, 2024.
 This meeting brings together researchers, managers, and stakeholders to share research findings, information and data, and monitoring plans about HABs in New England waters.
-Additional information about this meeting will be posted as it becomes available.Read More
+Additional information about this meeting is available HERE.Read More